- ABOUT US

 Landscapers - Designers - Landscape Architects - Garden Center employees - Municipal employees - Parks and Recreation employees - Land trust staff - Conservation property managers - Master gardeners Horticulturists - Horticulture and Landscape teachers - Entrepreneurs and new business owners

-At the end of the course, students have the option of taking the exam.
-Upon passing with a score of 70% or higher, they may choose to become an Accredited Organic Land Care Professional (AOLCP) which is a marketable credential offering many benefits.
+At the end of the course, students will take a 50 question, multiple choice exam.
+Upon passing with a score of 70% or higher, students become an Accredited Organic Land Care Professional (AOLCP) which is a marketable credential offering many benefits.
+Students need to pay the annual fee each year and report 4 CEUs per year to re-accredit.
 See the Accreditation Page for more info.

-Day 4 - Choose between Track 1 and 2 for the first part of the day. *Subject to change
+Day 4 - Choose Track 1 or 2

 Soil Biology (Including Soil Food Web)

 Planting and Plant Care